baileyp1/PhylogenomicsPipelines/README.md

 *.fasta \
 > make_species_trees_pipeline.log 2>&1 &
 ```
+Note that in the above command there must not be a space character after the back slash, there must be a space before the back slash and any option values that contain spaces need to be quoted e.g. option -M. The Slurm options, -Q, -R, -U, -V and -W) will need to be altered depending on

 <!--
 ### Outputs
 The main output files are listed below.
 Some files will only exist where relevant options have been selected    [ turn list below into a table ]